sikrvault/sikr/README.md

 will probably need a frontend to work with.
 You can use the default sikre-frontend project.

+## What does it use?

+Sikre is built in top of Falcon (micro)framework and Angular JS.

 ## Requirements

 * A GNU/Linux server